servo/smallbitvec/README.md

 # smallbitvec

-A bit vector that is only one word wide, and can store data either inline or on the heap.
+A bit vector that is the size of a pointer, and can store data either inline or on the heap.
 Like the `bit-vec` crate but optimized for small inline size and reduced allocations.